Tnixc/firefox-config/README.md

      5. Paste in the contents of `custom.css`

 3. Restart Firefox
+4. Finally, I recommend installing [firefox color](https://color.firefox.com/) to match the theme.

+> [!TIP]
-### Note: You can scroll through the tabs by holding ctrl and scrolling.
-It is recommended to explore the settings of Tab Center Reborn.
+> You can scroll through the tabs by holding ctrl and scrolling.
+I recommend you explore the settings of Tab Center Reborn
+>